marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 section 2.3 of {{!RFC8445}}).
 This can be achieved by sending the maximum allowed value for the tiebreaker value (see section 7.3.1. of {{!RFC8445}}).

-When asked by the ICE stack to perform a connectivity check for a address candidate pair, each QUIC endpoint probes the path by sending a probing packet containing a PATH_CHALLENGE frames, as described in section 8 of {{!RFC9000}}.
+When the ICE stack requests to perform a connectivity check for an address candidate pair, each QUIC endpoint probes the path by sending a probing packet containing a PATH_CHALLENGE frames, as described in section 8 of {{!RFC9000}}.
-Note that this is slightly different from {{!RFC9000}}, where only the client sends a probing packet.
-In order to create the required NAT bindings, it is necessary that both endpoints send packets.
+Note that this differs slightly from {{!RFC9000}}, where only the client sends a probing packet.To create the required NAT bindings, it's necessary for both endpoints to send packets.

-Once path validation completes, the QUIC stack passes the result (successful or failed) back to the ICE stack.
+Once path validation is complete, the QUIC stack passes the result (successful or failed) back to the ICE stack.
 The ICE stack then nominates an address pair, allowing the client to migrate the connection to that path.

 # Negotiating Extension Use

-Endpoints advertise their support of the extension described for mode 2 by sending the ice (0x3d7e9f0bca12fea6 ) transport parameter (section 7.4 of
+Endpoints advertise their support of the extension described for mode 2 by sending the ice (0x3d7e9f0bca12fea6) transport parameter (section 7.4 of
 {{!RFC9000}}) with an empty value.
 An implementation that understands this transport parameter MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.